NikitaWeW/nicecs/README.md

 ## Integration

-`ecs.hpp` contains the entire library.
+`nicecs/ecs.hpp` contains the entire library.
 The `ecs::registry` contains the api.
-The library works with [cpm.cmake](https://github.com/cpm-cmake/CPM.cmake).
+The library works well with [cpm.cmake](https://github.com/cpm-cmake/CPM.cmake).

 ## Documentation
 Documentation is generated using doxygen.
 Simply run